Pennsylvania man accused of casting dead mother’s ballot

 Authorities allege he used his mother-in-law’s social security number and the system returned a deceased record for the woman who had died in 2019.
 The state sent a confirmation letter to make sure the information was correct, which authorities allege Bartman falsified and returned to register her as a voter.
 He did not obtain a ballot in her name, prosecutors said.

-Stollsteimer said Bartman had registered both women as Republicans and told investigators he had done so to help re-elect Donald Trump.
-The District Attorney said he only mentioned the party affiliation because of multiple conspiracy theories circulating about voter fraud, adding that this is the only case during this election that his office has encountered.
+Stollsteimer said Bartman had registered both women as Republicans and told investigators he had done so to help reelect Donald Trump.
+The district attorney said he only mentioned the party affiliation because of multiple conspiracy theories circulating about voter fraud, adding that this is the only case during this election that his office has encountered.

 Bartman is due in court for a preliminary hearing in January.